-- The PIER Plan should be between 1 and 3 pages in length. - The complexity of a PIER Plan is expected to increase with the size of the small business, duration of the project and the number of personnel to be supported.
-Thus, a PIER Plan for a Phase I project is expected to be focused and relatively limited. - PIER Plans are to be evaluated as part of the merit review criterion: Quality and Efficacy of the Plan for Promoting Inclusive and Equitable Research. - The scope should be integral to and tailored to the research project. - Applicants are encouraged to focus on areas, including but not limited to: - The composition of the project team and partnering institutions. - The research environment cultivating respectful, professional and accessible environments. - o Equitable and inclusive implementation of the research project. - Funds may be requested for execution of the PIER Plan
+- Do not attach a separate file to Field 12 of the Research and Related Other Project Information form. - This appendix should not exceed a page limit of 3 pages when printed using standard lettersize (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
+This appendix will not count in the project narrative page limitation. - PIER Plans are to be evaluated as part of the merit review criterion: Quality and Efficacy of the Plan for Promoting Inclusive and Equitable Research.

+- The scope should be integral to and tailored to the research project. - Applicants are encouraged to focus on areas, including but not limited to: - The composition of the project team and partnering institutions. - The research environment cultivating respectful, professional and accessible environments. - Equitable and inclusive implementation of the research project. - Award funds may be used for execution of the PIER Plan within the topic maximum funding limit.

-Additional resources to support PIER Plan development can be found at: https://science.osti.gov/grants/SC-Program-Office-Resources/SC-Program-Resources-on-PIER-Plans
+Additional resources to support PIER Plan development can be found at: https://science.osti.gov/sbir/Applicant-Resources OTHER ATTACHMENTS (FIELD 12)